Grief After Suicide

 This can feel like a further rejection for the griever and it is important to process these secondary losses.

 Grief is a selfish process and friends need to understand that the ability of the survivor to give equally in a relationship is limited for long after the actual death.
 Recently a friend who lost her eldest child, recounted that she and her husband were having difficulty sharing their feelings of loss.
 Although she has a very strong marriage, she explained that if her husband was having a “good day” while she was having a “bad day”, she hesitated to tell him about her anguish in case it “brought him down”.
-This dilemma is very common amongst couples and family members and can create feelings of aloneness for the griever.
+This dilemma is very common amongst couples and family members and can create feelings of loneliness for the griever.

 As well as difficulty in sharing thoughts and feelings within the immediate family, isolation can be perpetuated by the griever not knowing whom to tell what and how much to reveal to whom.

 It is better to not assume that it is a good idea to “get everything into the open” by telling everything to all.
 Rather, help them to identify who they feel most supported by, and encourage them to share their pain with this person, disclosing at their own pace.